-One-year certificate, two-year certificate, and diploma options are available in selected fields.
+Short-term professional skill awards, one-year certificates, two-year certificates, and diploma options are available in selected fields.

 Associate Degrees

 Associate of Arts, Associate of Science, Associate Degree of Nursing, and Associate of Fine Arts degrees prepare students for careers and/or advanced study at a four-year college or university.